dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 :::zone-end

-After updating the app host project, your project file should look like this:
+With the app host project updated, your project file should look like this:

 ```diff
 <Project Sdk="Microsoft.NET.Sdk">